Auto-Progress-Calculation-Test/Site/_pages/faq.md

  - **Tier 3:** No internationally established methodology or standards are yet available for the indicator, but methodology/standards are being (or will be) developed or tested (As of the 51st session of the UN Statistical Commission, the global indicator framework does not contain any Tier III indicators)

 **As of 28 December 2020:** The updated tier classification contains **130 Tier I indicators**, **97 Tier II indicators** and **4 indicators that have multiple tiers** (different components of the indicator are classified into different tiers).

+## How has progress been calculated on the website?
+The Global Indicator Framework (GIF) lays the foundation for countries to measure and report their progress towards the 17 SDGs.
+The GIF divides the 17 SDGs across 169 targets and 234 unique indicators, all of which were agreed upon and are measured consistently by all United Nations Member States.
+Across the GIF, indicators may have defined quantitative targets (e.g., GIF 1.2 targets a 50% reduction of the poverty rate according to national definitions), aspirational targets (e.g., GIF target 16.5 *Substantially reduce corruption and bribery in all their forms*), or no target at all.

+To complement the GIF and their own set of National indicators, Statistics Canada developed a robust and simple method of measuring progress which can be reported using visualizations that allow data users to easily see areas of progress or weakness.
+This method has been integrated into Open SDG for all it’s organisational users to make use of, including this platform.
+Even in the absence of specific quantitative targets, an estimate of progress can inform whether undesired trends are being observed by reporting progress deterioration.
+In essence, this measure of progress provides a simplified illustration of a country’s progress towards achieving the SDGs, assuming that the current trends are maintained.

+For a full breakdown of the methodology and supplementary information, [see the Progress Methodology Summary Page here](https://open-sdg.readthedocs.io/en/latest/progress-methodology/).

 For more information, [see the IAEG-SDGs Tier Classification for Global SDG Indicators](https://unstats.un.org/sdgs/iaeg-sdgs/tier-classification/)